jonnor/projects/currentsource/README.md

 Initial testing done, February 23, 2015

-* Heat-reistive PET cut very nicely on the laser.
+* Heat-resistant PET cut very nicely on the laser.
 Using raster engrave to vaporize whole areas.
-Kapton was harder, leaving a bit of dark burnt material behind.
+Kapton was a bit nastier, leaving a bit of dark burnt material behind.
 Maybe settings tweaking can improve it.
 * 2 passes needed for clean(ish) surface afterwards.
 It *may* be that cleaning is needed for good solder.
 * Used 20%, 0.1mm linewidth, 200mm/s on PET, 40% on Kapton
 * Heat-resistive PET tape was spectacular fail: melted and shrank in solderoven, leaving a horrible mess.
 * Kapton tape worked OK in oven, no melting.
 * Kapton/PET tapes way too thin for applying solderpaste.
 Need separate layer of thicker tape.
 Ducttape tested, seems suitable thickness.
+* The solder paste tape-mask worked also when separate and manually aligned afterwards.

 Next steps